-Theoretical analysis of the time and space complexity of decision trees during training is difficult without making assumptions on the data as a tree's possible structure occupies a combinatorially large space.
-While the worst case may not be expected, the bound it presents is too large to be helpful in typical scenarios.
-We examine a simplified average setting in which the possible sizes induced at each partition node are equally likely.
-It has been posited and supported empirically that this is a lower bound for the true average case in a \Rf\, \citep{louppe2014understanding}.
-One reason that worse-than average cases may occur is that when none of the candidate features are informative, edge splits are frequent and lead to deep trees \citep{louppe2014understanding}.
+Theoretical analyses are difficult without making assumptions on the data as a tree's possible structure occupies a combinatorially large space and the worst case is too large to be helpful in typical scenarios.
+We extend the work of \citet{louppe2014understanding} and examine a simplified setting in which the possible sizes induced at each partition node are equally likely.
+It has been posited and supported empirically that this is a lower bound for the true average case in a \Rf\, \cite{louppe2014understanding}.
+One reason that worse-than-average cases may occur is that when none of the candidate features are informative, edge splits are frequent and lead to deep trees \cite{louppe2014understanding}.
 The candidate features in \Sporf\, and \Mf\, are combinations of individual features and we expect this greater flexibility to reduce the chance that no candidate features are informative.

 Let a forest have $T$ trees, $d$ candidate features at each split node, and $n$ training samples.
-At each split node in \Rf, the complexity is $O(dn \log n)$ to sort observations along each feature using an optimal sorting algorithm \citep{louppe2014understanding}.
-In the average case, the time complexity for \Rf\, is then $\mathcal{O}(Tdn \log^2 n)$ \citep{louppe2014understanding}. \Mf, like \Sporf, utilizes sparse matrix multiplication to compute weighted sum while sorting observations at each split node.
+At each split node in \Rf, the complexity is $O(dn \log n)$ to sort observations along each feature using an optimal sorting algorithm \cite{louppe2014understanding}.
+In the average case, the time complexity for \Rf\, is then $\mathcal{O}(Tdn \log^2 n)$ \cite{louppe2014understanding}. \Mf, like \Sporf, utilizes sparse matrix multiplication to compute weighted sum while sorting observations at each split node.
 Thus, letting $H$ and $W$ denote the maximum height and width of a patch in \Mf, the time complexity for \Mf\, is $\mathcal{O}(Td H W n \log^2 n)$, because for each of the $d$ features we must make $HW$ multiplication operations.
 However, as we will show empirically, \Mf\, can find better partitions and thus learn smaller trees.
-Note that random forests are embarrassingly parallelizable and the scaling in $T$ can be scaled down linearly by the number of processors in parallel (with some overhead).

-The space complexity during training defines how much physical memory is needed with respect to the data and choice of hyperparameters at any given point during training.
-Note, this is different from the space required to store the trained forest.
-First, the data matrix of size $np$ must be kept in memory throughout training.
-At each split node, a set of $d$ candidate feature patches are created at cost $dHW$.
-To evaluate a candidate feature for a classification problem with $K$ classes, two arrays of length $K$ are needed to store the class counts in order to calculate the score of the resulting partition.
-These terms are all additive, which for $T$ trees being trained in parallel leads to a \Mf\, space complexity during training of $O(np + TdHW)$ where we have dropped the $K$ term as it is dominated by $n$.